-In the 17th Century, the gate was used to store gunpowder, which is how it was named The Powder Gate.
-The Powder gate is one of a number of viewpoints that visitors can access for an admission fee.
+In the 17th Century, the gate was used to store gunpowder, which is why it was named The Powder Gate.
+It is now one of a number of viewpoints that visitors can access for an admission fee.

 3. Old Town Square

-Celetna Street links the Powder Gate with Starometske Namesti (the Old Town Square, Prague).
+Celetna Street links the Powder Gate with Starometske Namesti (Old Town Square, Prague).
 As you enter the square, pause to take a look at the Neo-Renaissance building, Storch House (Number 16), with its painting of St Wenceslas on horseback.
-Indeed, this whole square is surrounded by eye-catching and interesting buildings from Prague's historical past.
+Old Town Square is surrounded by eye-catching and interesting buildings from Prague's historic past.

 Tip: The Old Town Square is a magnet for tourists, so aim to get here early in the day for a less-crowded view.

-On the East side of the Old Town Square stands the Rococo Kinsky Palace, with its pretty pink-and-white stucco facade.
-It was originally built between 1755–1765 for the Golz family.
+On the East side of Old Town Square stands the Rococo Kinsky Palace, with its pretty pink-and-white stucco facade.
+It was originally built between 1755 to1765 for the Golz family.
 The palace was bought by Stepan Kinsky, an imperial diplomat, in 1768.

-In 1949, the National gallery took over the Kinsky Palace, and it has been used for art exhibitions since then.
+In 1949, the National Gallery took over Kinsky Palace.
+It has been used for art exhibitions since then.

-The skyline of Prague is dominated by the domes and spires of many churches, and any visitor to the Old Town Square can not help but notice the spires of the Church of Our Lady Before Tyn, which tower over the buildings on the east side of the square and can be easily seen from various viewpoints around the city.
+The skyline of Prague is dominated by the domes and spires of many churches.
+Visitors to the Old Town Square can not help but notice the spires of the Church of Our Lady Before Tyn.
+They tower over the buildings on the east side of the square and can be easily seen from various viewpoints around the city.

-Tip: If you are looking to go to one of the many classical music concerts or any other performance that takes place around Prague, there's a very useful and helpful ticket office near The Church of Our Lady Before Tyn.
+Tip: If you are looking to go to one of the many classical music concerts or any other performance that takes place around Prague, there is a very useful ticket office near the Church of Our Lady Before Tyn.

 6. Church of St Nicholas, Old Town Prague

 Not to be confused with the Church of St Nicholas across the river in Mala Strana (the Little Quarter), there has been a church on the site of the Church of St Nicholas on the north side of the Old Town Square since the 12th Century.
-It served as parish church and meeting place for Prague Old town until the 14th century, when Tyn Church was finished.
+It served as a parish church and meeting place for Prague Old Town until the 14th century when Tyn Church was finished.
 In 1620, the Church of St Nicholas became part of a monastery for the Benedictines.

-The building which now stands here was finished in 1735 with its white facade adorned with statues and green domed roof.
+The building which now stands here was finished in 1735 with its white facade adorned with statues and its green-domed roof.
 It has had a checkered history.
 In 1781 Emperor Joseph II closed some monasteries and the Church of St Nicholas was emptied.
-It was used by troops in the first World War.
+It was used by troops in the First World War.
 I was surprised to find out that the redecoration of the interior is due mainly to the colonel in charge at this time.
-He used artists, who would have otherwise been sent to the front, to restore the interior.
+He used artists, who would have otherwise been sent to the front line, to restore the interior.
 After the war, the church was given to the Czechoslovak Hussite Church.

-The nave is dominated by a large crown-shaped chandelier and the Church of St Nicholas is used as a concert venue.
+The nave is dominated by a large crown-shaped chandelier.
+The Church of St Nicholas is used as a concert venue.
 Tickets and details of concerts are available at the church.

-Reading up on Prague before we went, I put the Old Town Hall high on my list as a 'must see'.
+Reading up on Prague before we went, I put the Old Town Hall high on my list as a 'must-see'.
 I was especially keen to take in the spectacular view from the 69.5m tower.
-I was a little alarmed therefore to find the tower surrounded by scaffolding and, although it was possible to access the tourist information office in the Old Town Hall, I was disappointed to find out that tower access was unavailable.
-I understand that the renovation is due to be completed by the end of 2018.
+I was a little alarmed therefore to find the tower surrounded by scaffolding.
+Although it was possible to enter the tourist information office in the Old Town Hall, I was disappointed to find out that tower access was unavailable.
+The renovation was completed after our visit and the tower has been reopened.

-Tip: Guidebooks have their uses, but for up-to-the-minute information, it is a good idea to check out websites online (assuming that it is, that they have been kept up to date.)
+Tip: Guidebooks have their uses, but for up-to-the-minute information, it is a good idea to check out websites online (assuming that they have been kept up to date.)

-The picture below shows why, when it has been renovated, Prague Old Town Hall will reclaim its place as one of the most striking buildings in the city.
-The Town Hall was established on the west side of the Old Town square in 1338 and the tower was added in 1364.
+The picture below shows why Prague Old Town Hall deserves its place as one of the most striking buildings in the city.
+The Town Hall was established on the west side of Old Town Square in 1338 and the tower was added in 1364.
 As it expanded, a number of old houses were knocked together.
 In the 1945 Prague Uprising, the Nazis inflicted heavy damage on this building.
 The east wing towards the Church of St Nicholas was not restored, but the rest of the Old Town Hall was.

-Striking as it is, it would be fair to say that crowds of tourist swell here on the hour to witness the striking of the astronomical clock, located below the tower, which is worthy of a mention in its own right.
+Crowds of tourists gather here on the hour to witness the striking of the astronomical clock, which is worthy of a mention in its own right.

-The first astronomical clock was installed in the Prague Old Town Hall at the beginning of the 15th century.
-Legend has it that, after rebuilding the clock, the master clockmaker, Jan Z Ruze, was blinded by the councilors to prevent any copies being made elsewhere.
+The first astronomical clock was installed in Prague's Old Town Hall at the beginning of the 15th century.
+Legend has it that, after rebuilding the clock, the master clockmaker, Jan Z Ruze, was blinded by the councilors to prevent any copies from being made elsewhere.